ralucaportase/flot-cursors-plugin/README.md

 **showLabel** if true the name of the cursor will be displayed next to the cursor manipulator.

-**showValuesRelativeToSeries** if present and is numeric the coordinate of cursor (relative to the specified series of data) will be displayed next to the cursor manipulator.
+**showValues** the coordinate of the cursor (relative to the specified plot or axis) will be displayed next to the cursor manipulator.

 **snapToPlot** specifies a plot to which the cursor will snap.
 If not specified (or undefined) the cursor will be free.
 If set to -1 then the cursor will snap to any plot.

+**defaultxaxis**: the x axis to follow when the cursor is snapping to no plot

+**defaultyaxis**: the y axis to follow when the cursor is snapping to no plot

 **symbol** a shape ('cross', 'triangle' ...).
 The cursor manipulator will have this shape.
 Set to 'none' to draw no symbol.